Plant What Where | Poolside Plantings

 Laurus ‘Miles Choice’

-This Bay Laurel is a fantastic alternative to Ficus ‘Flash’, suited to Melbourne’s temperate climate.
+This Bay Laurel is a fantastic hedging plant suited to Melbourne’s temperate climate.
 Features dark green foliage, and bright green new growth.
+Small cream flowers appear in October.
 Clip twice a year for a formal look.

 Glossy dark green leaves with slender spikes of small, scented white flowers in late Spring.
 Creates a dense, thick dark green screen when clipped.
 Flower drop can be limited by Summer pruning.